gaetankamdje-wabo/DQDualSight/README.md

-A minimal, GitHub-ready folder that ships the **DQ DualSight** Shiny application (single-file `app.R`), demonstration datasets (original + anonymized), and the metadata concept (check catalog).
-You can clone this, run the app locally, and replace the demo inputs with your own data.
+This GitHub-documentation ships the **DQ DualSight** Shiny application (single-file `app.R`), demonstration datasets (original + anonymized), and the metadata concept (check catalog).
+So, you can clone this, run the app locally, and replace the demo inputs with your own data.

 ## What’s here